This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Carrots, parsnips, celery, onion, potatoes, and leeks.

-Ladle the soup into serving bowls, garnish each serving with chopped parsley and enjoy with some warm crusty spelt sourdough bread, sour cream biscuits, or hot brown butter cornbread!
+Ladle the soup into serving bowls, garnish each serving with chopped parsley and enjoy with some warm crusty spelt sourdough bread or sour cream biscuits.

 A ladle scooping up soup with a chunk of oxtail meat.

-• You can brown and simmer the oxtail up to one day in advance.
-Refrigerate the cooking liquid overnight to allow the fat to rise and solidify.
+Make ahead: You can brown and simmer the oxtails up to one day in advance.
+Refrigerate the cooking liquid overnight so the fat can rise to the top and solidify, making it easy to remove before reheating.

 A spoonful of oxtail and vegetable soup.